OttoDIY/OttoDIYPython/README.md

 # OttoDIYPython

-This is a port of the OttoDIY Robot API ([Otto9.h](https://github.com/OttoDIY/OttoDIYLib/blob/master/Otto9.h) & Otto9Humanoid.h) to a [micropython based esp platform](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html)
+## This is a port of the OttoDIY Robot Arduino API Otto.h to a [micropython based esp platform](https://docs.micropython.org/en/latest/)

-This project has just begun ... it's not ready for use yet ... [please look at the issues](https://github.com/OttoDIY/OttoDIYPython/issues) to see if you can help make this a reality ...

-we now have added the humanoid support 😄 ...
-[Read this issue post](https://github.com/OttoDIY/OttoDIYPython/issues/17) to see how it's used ...

-The Motion Code has been ported ... and a test file has been created ... to test this out
+### This project is begining a new life.
+3/31/2024
+so this branch 'devel' is currently broken ... do not use

 1) Install Micropython onto your microcontroller (I used a esp8266 nodemcu board)
 2) Upload these files on to the board ...
 Use uPyCraft or ampy